cs50nestm/cs50labs/arrays/README.md

 float student[30];
 ```

+{% next %}

 We then access individual values in student by using square bracket notation with an index that ranges from 0 up to, but not including 30.
-Arrays in C are zero-indexed, meaning the first item in the array always has an index of zero.
+Arrays in C are **zero-indexed**, meaning the first item in the array always has an index of zero.

 Once our array is declared, we an prompt for grades like this:
 ```c